Next Five: 2025-2030 Strategic Plan

 vacant structures cleared

-Opening doors to safer, livable neighborhoods
+Opening doors to safer, thriving communities

 Restored and rehabbed homes